Why Aren’t U.S. Cars Popular in Japan?

 But this alone should not have been enough to maintain Japan’s dominance in its domestic car market.
 U.S. companies have made inroads in countries like China that have more restrictive trade policies than Japan, in shorter amounts of time—General Motors now sells more cars in China than it does in the U.S., for example.
 (Although the market for cars in China is larger than it is in the U.S.) Japanese companies increased their presence in the U.S. market for decades, even after the U.S. asked Japan to impose voluntary export restraints, limiting its export of cars to the U.S., in 1981.
 (Those restraints led Japan to open up manufacturing facilities in the United States.)
 And foreign companies have begun to sell more cars in Japan, with few complaints about Japan’s trade policies.
 The number of imports of U.S. vehicles in Japan shrank 15 percent between 2013 and 2016, to 19,933, while imports from the European Union grew five percent in that time period, from 251,115, according to Urata.
 Brands like Mercedes-Benz and BMW saw sales grew 60 percent and 23 percent, respectively, between 2012 and 2016.

 I visited a new BMW dealership in Tokyo to find out why European carmakers are doing better in Japan than U.S. automakers.
-The newly-opened dealership is located in Tokyo Bay, near a planned 2020 Olympic park, and is 27,000 square meters.
-Walk into the dealership and you’ll encounter a separate coffee shop run by Nescafe where anyone, not just people interested in cars, can sit down at the many tables and order specialty coffee drinks and desserts from waiters.
+The newly opened dealership is located in Tokyo Bay, near a planned 2020 Olympic park, and is 27,000 square meters.
+Walk into the dealership and you’ll encounter a separate coffee shop run by Nescafé where anyone, not just people interested in cars, can sit down at the many tables and order specialty coffee drinks and desserts from waiters.
 There are sleek cars and bicycles in a vast showroom, while another showroom sells car accessories and BMW memorabilia.
 The brand holds events on weekends, inviting children to come and play with remote-control cars on a track.“In Japan, everything is about hospitality,” Peter Kronschnabl, the CEO of BMW Group Japan and the chairperson of the European Business Council’s Automotive Committee and the Japan Automobile Importers Association, told me.
 “If you are not into this, it will be very difficult to succeed in the Japanese market.”

 Kronschnabl said that BMW three years ago decided to redouble its efforts in the Japanese market.
 It’s spending 580 million Euros to refurbish its dealer network.
 Now, anyone who enters a BMW dealership will be met by a greeter and a “product genius,” who can tell them about the cars’ features—salesmen traditionally went too fast to a sales pitch for Japanese consumers’ tastes, he said.
 BMW is trying to change its processes so that its employees have more of a relationship with customers, he said.
 It delivers cars to customers who buy them, and has a “delivery bay” where customers who buy new cars can get them delivered in a new car ceremony that some Japanese customers request.